How the test works

-Results will be available within 20 to 25 working days from the receipt of the samples at the laboratory.
+Results will be available by email within 20 to 25 working days from the receipt of the samples at the laboratory.
 The test costs $169.

 As a special package, we are offering a dual lineage test (maternal and paternal) for the discounted price of $275.
 Please note the duo lineage test is only available for male test participants.